- Top NBN plans for Gamers (50-100 Mbps)

 If you are interested in signing up for any of these NBN plans, call Compare Broadband at 1300 106 571 for immediate assistance or check out other deals offered by Australia’s top internet service providers.

 Gamer-specific NBN plans

-Telstra is most ideal for gamers who don’t mind shelling out a significant sum for their home internet connection.
-The brand has the Casual Unlimited Home Broadband Bundle that costs $110 per month for unlimited data and up to 100 Mbps of connection.
+Telstra is ideal for gamers who don’t mind shelling out a significant sum for their home internet connection.
+The brand has the Telstra Upfront Internet Plan Premium which costs $90 per month for unlimited data and up to 100 Mbps of connection.

 They also have the Game Optimiser tool for games, which aims to improve your performance by prioritising gaming traffic on your connection.